smagt/smagt.github.io/Pat Barker, The Silence of the Girls.md

 rating: 10
 ---

 Silly me.
-It is the prequel of [Pat Barker, The Women of Troy](./Pat%20Barker,%20The%20Women%20of%20Troy.md), written a few years earlier.
+It is the prequel of [[./Pat Barker, The Women of Troy|Pat Barker, The Women of Troy]], written a few years earlier.
 And I discovered it afterwards.

 Not that it matters.
 Perhaps on the contrary.
 I was so happy when I found another, same book.
 Since I loved Women of Troy.